deephyper/deephyper/README.md

 ## Who is responsible?

-Currently, the core DeepHyper team is at Argonne National Laboratory:
+Currently, the core DeepHyper team is at Argonne National Laboratory (do not hesitate to reach out if we forgot you in the list!):

 * Prasanna Balaprakash <pbalapra@anl.gov>, Lead and founder
 * Romain Egele <romainegele@gmail.com>, Co-Lead